TemApex/payday2-vtc/README.md

 **Fixable Issues:**
 - The safe house interactions related to opening and taking the parts out of the coffers are unchanged.
 - Non-host strings are (probably) unchanged.
+There aren't many of these, though.
-- Lots of "You require X item" strings are unchanged.
+- Lots of heist specific "You require X item" strings are unchanged.

 **Unfixable Issues:**
 - The server in IT in Hoxton Breakout Day 2 says "TAKE" instead of "PICKUP".